adrianyorke/forbiddenplanet/README.md

 > `python3 --version`\
 > `pip3 --version`
 #### If necessary, install pip (The Python Package Installer):
+**Check where this quote comes from and define VENV with links**
+> In most cases, you should use pip within a virtual environment only.
+Python Virtual Environments allows you to install
+> Python modules in an isolated location for a specific project, rather than being installed globally.
+> This way you do not have to worry about affecting other Python projects.
 > `sudo apt update`\
 > `sudo apt install python3-pip`
 ### 2.3 Installation of Robot Framework